luma/generator-tok/README.md

 ```

 This will generate a private module by default.
 Use `yo tok appName --private=false` to generate a public project.

+To see what tasks your new app has you can run `gulp help`.

 ### What does it do for me